Usability Annoyances That Broke the Camel's Back

 When you have a website that contains a long list of items, pagination is a must.
 You should effectively split up your content onto several pages, so it’s easier to navigate.
 When you have too many products in your store or lots of pictures in a gallery, it will become too cluttered if you pack them all in one page.
 Using pagination for this purpose makes sense.
 When items or images are cramped in one page, it becomes slower to download.

 However, some websites are now splitting content pages such as blog articles into several pages.
-Most websites do this to maximize the revenue for advertising because they can get more page individual page loads.
+Most websites do this to maximise the revenue for advertising because they can get more page individual page loads.
 While this may seem like a clever tactic, it poses problems.
 Having to load several pages for one article is tedious for your users.
 Another page means another barrier for your visitors, and you don’t want that to happen.

 Furthermore, using pagination in this context is terrible for SEO.
 Search engines use the content on a page to determine what it is about, and they index it accordingly.
 When you split your content, it becomes diluted.
 It will have fewer keywords, and will, therefore, affect your ranking in search engine results.
 If you want to improve your SEO, only use pagination for the right purpose.